frozberry/physics-engine-rust/nice_rust.md

 This is not a very readable solution, and the indexing arithmatic is not obvious at first glance.
 I think another solution would be to use interior mutability like a `Cell` or `RefCell`, which I haven't looked into much.

 As an aside: I was originally confused at the naming of `split_at_mut()`.
 What was the "mut" that was being "split_at"?
 Then I realised that it was just the mutable version of `split_at()`.
-I.e "split slice at n" and "split mutable slice at n".
+I.e "split slice at n" and "split slice at n mutably".